olemp/whpah/README.md

 **1.** Buy a domain.

-**2.** Create a DNS A record pointing to the load balancer IP address of your cluster using your domain registrar.
+**2.** Create a DNS A record pointing to the external IP address(es) of Traefik's load balancer using your domain registrar.
-You can get the IP address with the following command:
+You can get the external IP address(es) with the following command:

 ```bash
 kubectl -n traefik get service traefik -o wide
 ```

 **3.** Wait for the DNS record to propagate.

+#### Caveats

+Since we are using Klipper for load-balancing, you may get multiple IP addresses (one for each node).
+If you have multiple IPs, create mulitple A records for your domain ([round-robin DNS](https://www.cloudflare.com/learning/dns/glossary/round-robin-dns)).

+If you want to have only one IP address, configure kube-hetzner to use a Hetzner Load Balancer instead of Klipper (more expensive).

 ### Access Argo CD